 The FAA continues to work closely with its industry partners through the “Know Before You Fly” campaign to educate unmanned aircraft users about where they can operate within the rules.
 The agency also is working closely with the law enforcement community to identify and investigate unauthorized unmanned aircraft operations.
 The FAA has levied civil penalties for a number of unauthorized flights in various parts of the country, and has many open enforcement cases.

-This increase in unmanned aircraft traffic raises further concerns about airspace safety and illustrates the need for airspace awareness and collision avoidance for unmanned aircraft operations.
+This increase in unmanned aircraft traffic raises further concerns about airspace safety and illustrates the need for airspace awareness and detect-and-avoid for unmanned aircraft operations.

 Read the full report: UAS Sightings Reports